Toxic Waste in the Neighborhood: The Love Canal Disaster

-This week’s Retro Report unpacks the story behind this dark tale, examines how it transformed the small suburb of Niagara Falls, and why it raised questions that still resonate today.
+The toxic waste at Love Canal transformed the small suburb of Niagara Falls, and raised questions that still resonate today.

 In the spring of 1978, Lois Gibbs, a local housewife, read a local newspaper story and discovered she was living a few blocks way from some 20,000 tons of toxic waste buried in an old landfill, located in the center of the Love Canal community.